FatihBAKIR/NavigatorJS/README.md

 **scripts/hello.js**

-    alert("Dynamically Loaded JavaScript!");
+    alert("JavaScript Loaded!");

 This is a very simple example but the point is clear.
-When navigated to the hello view, a message box with caption *Dynamically Loaded JavaScript!* will be shown.
+When navigated to the hello view, a message box with caption *JavaScript Loaded!* will be shown.

 >Note:
->When your View loads a single JavaScript document, the above example is completely safe.
+>When your scripts need to run once, the above example is completely safe, as it will be run on the first time it's loaded
->But, if your View depends on more than one JS document, your logic should run after all the script files are loaded.
+>But, if your logic should be run every time the View is navigated, your logic should run when the View is Navigated not when the script is loaded
 >In that case, you should add a listener to the *hello.Load* event, and write your logic in the callback method.
->*hello.Load* => **hello** is the name of your View, **Load** is the event name, so *hello.Load* event is fired when every dependency is loaded.
+>*hello.Load* => **hello** is the name of your View, **Load** is the event name, so *hello.Load* event is fired when all the dependencies are ready and the page is navigated.
+>So **LOADING** is **NOT** being **NAVIGATED**

 **example.js**

     Events.AddListener("hello.Load", function(args)
     {
-        alert("Dynamically Loaded JavaScript!");
+        alert("Dynamically Running JavaScript!");
     });

 This way, you can make sure that your code will not fail because of a missing dependency.